£17.00 £20.00

 Any applicable fees will appear at checkout.

-Maillard M M Atom rear skewer, hailing from France and in production from the 1970s to the 1980s.
-Made from steel/plastic and weighing in at 97 grams.
+Saccon brake lever, hailing from Italy and in production from the 1980s to the 1990s.
+Made from aluminium/rubber and weighing in at 112 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO